optimumqa/cypress-boilerplate/README.md

 <h1 align="center">Welcome to cypress-boilerplate 👋</h1>
 <div align="center"><b>Quickly generate</b> new projects, and start coding immediately with an <b>already pre-configured</b> project.
 While using this boilerplate you and your team can focus <b>more on coding</b>, and <b>less wory</b> about configuration.
-This boilerplate is full of useful plugins already configured for you!
+This boilerplate is full of useful plugins already configured, and much more!
 Good luck!
 </div>

 </br>